StephenChi-hi/StephenChi-hi/README.md

 ### 🧩 What I Bring to the Table

-- 🚀 A creative mindset and problem-solving approach
-- 🛠️ Real-world experience building scalable applications
-- 📊 Strong communication and collaboration skills
-- 🌍 Passion for building impactful digital solutions
+🚀 A creative mindset and problem-solving approach , 🛠️ Real-world experience building scalable applications, 📊 Strong communication and collaboration skills, 🌍 Passion for building impactful digital solutions and more

 ---